 Although it looks quite complicated, this lace pattern is much easier than you might expect.
 It’s worked in blocks of six stitches over four rounds, and the six-stitch blocks are repeated around the sock.
 The lace pattern is created by knitting increases and decreases so no extra needles or special techniques are required – there’s nothing in here that you probably haven’t already done in other projects.

 What I like about this pattern is that although it’s lacy, the lace sections form ribbed stripes which make it easy to see where you’re up to.
 They’re a bit more feminine than a plain sock but aren’t so floaty that you can lose your place (and your temper) when you’re knitting them.

-The heel is a heel flap and gusset-type heel knitted in heel stitch – just the same as the one on the Sockalong sock.
+The heel is a heel flap and gusset-type heel knitted in heel stitch – just the same as the one on my Basic 4ply Socks pattern.
 I felt that there was enough going on with the rest of the sock to not want to create a “busy” heel as well.

 This year’s tutorials are slightly different from the others I’ve done as there are short videos to go along with the written instructions and the photos and you’ll find those at the bottom of each section.
 I’ve made the assumption that you’ve already knitted a basic sock so you know about the construction but you can always take a quick look at the Sockalong tutorials if you get stuck.

 Before we get started on knitting the sock, let’s take a look at the lace pattern.
 I’m going to give you written and charted instructions, and don’t worry if you’ve never read a chart before because I’ll show you how to do that.
 Think of it as a road map to give you directions so that you can visually see where you are as well as reading instructions.

 Here’s the chart for the lace pattern …